VivieneGarcia/Sort-or-Suffocate/README.md

 <img src = "https://github.com/VivieneGarcia/python_SOS/blob/main/READ%20ME%20PHOTOS/SDG12-13.png" width=43% height=50%>

 ### + Objective 2
 This project has been designed to showcase our understanding and proficiency in Python programming by **demonstrating our knowledge of loops, data types, collections, functions, and classes**.
 As we delve into the development of this project, we will explore various programming concepts that we have learned so far and apply them in the context of building a  game that is both entertaining and educational.
-As we work on this project, we will also place a strong emphasis on **user-friendliness**.
+As we work on this project, we will also place a strong emphasis on **user-friendliness** and the **readbility** of the code.
 The game will be designed to be intuitive and easy to use, with clear instructions.

 ## + Modules Used
 Make sure you have the following modules installed before running the game: